 - Compact Activity Center: A compact activity center is a multi-function toy.
 Among its many features is a music box designed to stimulate sensory and cognitive development.

 - Sound Machine: Whether your loved one is soothed by music or white noise, toys that make soothing sounds like our Jellyfish Soother or a music player of some kind may be helpful in your sensory space.

 Sensory Products for Vestibular and Sensory-Motor Skills

 Products that encourage balance, muscle strength and improved motor skills are essential components of a sensory room.
 These may include:

 - Donut Balls: These are designed to improve coordination, balance and flexibility.
 They are similar to exercise balls and improve core strength.
 They’re also just plain fun!

 - Ball Chairs: These chairs can assist a loved one who struggles with sitting still and paying attention.
 With regular use, they can also improve balance and posture.

 - Hanging Chair: This zero-gravity chair is designed to improve gross motor and vestibular functioning.

 Sensory Products for Tactile Needs

 In many cases, you will want to incorporate a variety of tactile experiences into a sensory space, including:

 - Textured Therapy Ball: This ball is covered with hundreds of small bumps that increase stimulation while also providing exercise.

 - Gel Mats: Gel mats such as this one, combine tactile experiences with improving finger strength and hand-eye coordination.

 - Tactile Manipulatives: These items are designed to decrease stress and increase focus and concentration.
 They can also help your loved one improve their tactile awareness and fine motor skills.
 Manipulatives can include plush toys as well as activity centers.

-Rarely does an individual with autism or another developmental disorder only struggle in one area.
+Rarely does an individual on the autism spectrum or another developmental disorder only struggle in one area.
 In most cases, your sensory room will include a few items from each of these categories.